rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicscombinations-and-permutations-2.md

 >
 > It's not that hard to learn.
 What is hard is to get so you use it routinely almost everyday of your life.
 The Fermat/Pascal system is dramatically consonant with the way that the world works.
 And it's fundamental truth.
 So you simply have to have the technique. --Charlie Munger

 Why Pascal and Fermat work this out ?
-They work this work for ...
-Gambling.
+They work this out winning money in Gambling, Of Course!

 ****How to use this mental Model****: